 I'm wondering if you might feel any anxiety yourself about having sex, making love, or being intimate with your partner?

 Or could you be angry with your partner, or resentful in some way about your relationship and having sex with her?

-You see, the thing is this: to solve delayed ejaculation issues it can be helpful to be ruthlessly honest with yourself.
+You see, the thing is this: to solve delayed ejaculation (let's call it DE for short) it can be helpful to be ruthlessly honest with yourself.

 And that might mean facing up to a few things that you'd prefer to keep buried.
 Like whether or not you feel anxious about making love or being intimate in your relationship.

 Or maybe you actually feel angry at your partner for some reason; maybe you have some doubts about the relationship; maybe you're not sure you really want to be with this person.

 And maybe none of that is true.
 I've met men who are deeply in love with their partner and simply can't ejaculate, and just don't know why.